 The Chief Risk Officer is responsible for the performance of the ORSA process.
 The Board takes an active role in its production, in line with the Company's ORSA Policy and process.
 ORSA results are used by the Board to inform strategic decisions.
-The Company has undertaken a full ORSA for the six-month period ended on 31 December 2020, and will report its findings to the PRA no later than 30 June 2021.
+The Company has undertaken a full ORSA for the year ended on 31 December 2021, and will report its findings to the PRA no later than 30 June 2022.

-FIL Life's system of governance is supported by an Outsourcing and Supplier Management Policy.
-The policy outlines the delegation and outsourcing arrangements within the Company.
-The Company outsources the Actuarial function to Milliman LLP and operational activities to other companies within the FIL Group, pre-dominantly to FPM which is regulated by the FCA.
+FIL Life's system of governance is supported by an External Outsourcing and Supplier Management Policy and an Intragroup Material Outsourcing Policy (IMOA).
+These policies outline the delegation and outsourcing arrangements within the Company.
+The Company outsources the Actuarial function to Milliman LLP and operational activities to other companies within the FIL Group, predominantly to FPM which is regulated by the FCA.
 Administration for the small annuity legacy book is provided by Hannover Rück SE.
 The Company also works with PTL UK in respect of the Independence Governance Committee and the Fidelity Master Trust.
-Details of these arrangements are provided in B.7.
+Details of these arrangements are provided in B.6.